Make these simple jingle bell ornaments as tree decorations, gift toppers or to hang anywhere else you want to add some sparkle this Christmas season!

 After you get about a 7″ strand of bells (depending on how large you want your wreath to be), feed the end through the loop you made earlier and secure it by wrapping the wire around the bells a few times.
 Cut the end off with your wire cutters and reshape the whole thing into a circle.
 Attach a piece of ribbon for hanging.
 So simple!

-Aside from the obvious option of hanging these jingle bell ornaments on the Christmas tree, try tying them to gifts or using them to embellish everyday decorative accessories in your home during the holiday season.
+Aside from the obvious option of hanging these jingle bell ornaments on the Christmas tree, you can also try tying them to gifts or using them to embellish everyday decorative accessories in your home during the holiday season.

 Be sure to check out the other DIY Christmas projects by visiting each of the participating blogs.
 I want to extend a big thank you to Shannon for organizing the whole series!